Will Langhorne

 William Langhorne (born July 29, 1974, in Washington, D.C.), is a race car driver sponsored by Porsche.
 He is also a former driver in the Indy Racing League.
 After coming up through karting and the Skip Barber Racing Schools, he drove in the Barber Dodge Pro Series from 1997 to 1999 and Toyota Atlantic in 1999 and 2000.
 He reached his goal of top-level open-wheel racing when he competed in the 2002 IRL season with three starts for Treadway Racing.
 His best career IRL finish was in thirteenth position in the Delphi Indy 300 at the Chicagoland Speedway.
 In 2003, he raced in Formula 3000 for BCN Competicion.

-In 2004 and 2005 he raced in the ARCA ReMax Series.
+In 2004 and 2005, he raced in the ARCA ReMax Series.
 In 2006, he raced for Molitor Racing in the Porsche Michelin Supercup Series that tours with Formula One.

-He is an alumnus of Burke Mountain Academy and Babson College.
+Langhorne is an alumnus of Burke Mountain Academy and Babson College.